Skip to main content

 Alert DispatchFlashduty ChannelRouting, on-call scheduling, notification channelsDispatch to different teams, configure notification methods, etc.

-You can further process RUM alerts in the Flashduty Alert Pipeline, such as adjusting alert levels based on affected user count, suppressing repeated alerts by time window, or customizing alert title formats.
+When you choose Flashduty channel delivery, you can further process RUM alerts in the Flashduty Alert Pipeline, such as adjusting alert levels based on affected user count, suppressing repeated alerts by time window, or customizing alert title formats.
+When you choose Webhook delivery, RUM alerts do not enter this On-call processing chain; handle payload transformation, routing, and notification in your receiver.

 Further Reading